trife631/cwtechblog/README.md

 CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

-(worked with a friend on this assignment)
+(worked with a friend Ken on this assignment)